Ircam-RnD/biquad-filter/README.md

 ## Example

-A demo is available in the `examples` folder.
+A working demo for this module can be found [here](https://ircam-rnd.github.io/biquad-filter/) and in the `examples` folder.

 ## Coefficients format